 Liz Marshall is a Canadian documentary/non-fiction filmmaker based in Toronto.
 Since the 1990s she has directed and produced independent projects and been part of film and television teams, creating broadcast, theatrical, campaign and cross-platform documentaries shot around the world.
-Marshall’s work illuminates social justice and environmental themes through immersive character-driven narratives.
-She is known for the influential award-winning documentary THE GHOSTS IN OUR MACHINE (2013) and for WATER ON THE TABLE (2010).
+Marshall’s feature length documentary films illuminate social justice and environmental themes through immersive character-driven narratives.
+She is known for the influential and multi-award-winning THE GHOSTS IN OUR MACHINE (2013) and for WATER ON THE TABLE (2010).

 Currently, Liz is completing MIDIAN FARM, a film about a 1970s Canadian back-to-the-land utopian social experiment that she spent formative years at.
-She is developing MEAT THE FUTURE with Canada’s documentary Channel, about the emerging food revolution referred to as “clean meat” – real meat without animal slaughter.
+With MEAT THE FUTURE she is in pre-production with Canada’s documentary Channel.
+MTF follows the emerging food revolution referred to as “clean meat” – real meat without animal slaughter.

 Liz Marshall’s work has screened for diverse international audiences including an Oscar qualifying theatrical campaign, cable and digital broadcast, Netflix, iTunes, film festivals including Hot Docs and IDFA, museums in North America and South Korea, in-flight on Air Canada, for hundreds of grassroots groups around the world, at the 2014 Animal Law Conference, the 2006 International AIDS Conference, the 2000 Conference on War-Affected Children for 150 world leaders, and at a Tragically Hip concert for 200,000 of their fans.